 A 5.1 soundbar and stereo system are great options if you want to create a powerful entertainment system or have ample space that you need to fill with sound.

-These soundbars have three channels (left-right, right, and center channel) and two surround sound speakers on the back (back, left, and right).
+These soundbars have three number of channels (left-right, right, and center channel) and two surround sound speakers on the back (back, left, and right).
 Some soundbars with 5.1 surround sound have a third number to indicate speakers that are facing upward.

 They and the ones we have compiled in our extensive list fill the room with clear sound and make it easier to distinguish between the left and proper channels.
 Even the most discerning audiophiles will be satisfied by 5.1 soundbars.